 Soy Isoflavones should be taken at the same time every day and with food.
-I suggest taking them in the morning with breakfast.
+I took them in the morning with my breakfast.

 They should be taken for five days in a row only and no longer.
 If taken for longer than 5 days in one cycle they can have negative effects on your ovulation and your cycle will be wasted.